Arghba/KF1066/VeryAnnoying/ZedIssues.md

 3. Crawler has collision issues.
 4. Zed to zed damage spamms to log, a lot.
 5. Fleshpound makes all zeds to spin like crazy.
+6. Crawler spams in log when huks shoots his fireball near him / you get swarmed by their groups.

 # Exploits reasons
 1. `KFChar/ZombieSiren.uc#112 SpawnTwoShots()`